 134-234.
 MONEY AND BANKING.
-The principles of money, theories of relation to price levels, managed currencies, stabilization plans, governmental banking, and similar items.
-The Federal Reserve System will be studied, with particular emphasis upon the problem of credit control.
+The principles of money, managed currencies, stabilization plans, governmental banking, and similar items.
+The Federal Reserve System will be studied, with particular emphasis on the problem of credit control.
 Four hours credit.

 135-235.
 BUSINESS AND FINANCIAL HISTORY OF THE UNITED STATES.
-History of the development of commerce, the industries that depend upon commerce, the development of centralized business organization, and the national finances as they have influenced and have been influenced by conditions in commerce and industry.
+History of the development of commerce, the industries that depend upon commerce, the development of centralized business organization, and the national finances as they have influenced and are influenced by conditions in commerce and industry.
 Four hours credit.